firehol/blocklist-ipsets/README.md

 [OpenBL.org](http://www.openbl.org/) last 24 hours IPs.
 OpenBL.org is detecting, logging and reporting various types of internet abuse.
 Currently they monitor ports 21 (FTP), 22 (SSH), 23 (TELNET), 25 (SMTP), 110 (POP3), 143 (IMAP), 587 (Submission), 993 (IMAPS) and 995 (POP3S) for bruteforce login attacks as well as scans on ports 80 (HTTP) and 443 (HTTPS) for vulnerable installations of phpMyAdmin and other web applications.

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.openbl.org/lists/base_1days.txt.gz).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Wed May 20 19:07:00 UTC 2015.

 The ipset `openbl_1d` has **357** entries, **357** unique IPs.